squidfunk/mkdocs-material/docs/tutorials/social/basic.md

 background.
 Make sure you choose one that will contrast well with the other elements of the card.

+Also, the background color gets rendered *on top of* the background image, allowing you to use a transparent color to tint an image.
+To use just the image, use the color value `transparent`.

 !!! example "Add background image"

     ```yaml hl_lines="4 5"